Ferdinand Ritter von Hebra: Semmelweis and Hebra

 An early supporter of Ignaz Semmelweis and the editor of a leading Austrian medical journal, Hebra announced Semmelweis's discovery that handwashing with chloride of lime reduces the incidence of puerperal fever in the December 1847 and April 1848 issues of the Viennese medical journal.
 Hebra claimed that Semmelweis's work had a practical significance comparable to that of Edward Jenner's introduction of cowpox inoculations to prevent smallpox.

 Hebra was the only friend who kept in touch with Semmelweis after his departure from Vienna.

 Due to Semmelweis's suffering from severe depression and other mental problems, János Balassa signed a document which committed him to a mental institution.
 On 30 July 1865 Hebra was one of the party who arranged Semmelweis’s fake trip to his “new water-cure hospital”, actually taking the long-time friend into a Viennese asylum for the insane located in the Lazarettgasse (Landes-Irren-Anstalt in der Lazarettgasse).
 On arrival there, Semmelweis guessed what was happening and tried to leave, but he was forcibly subdued by the asylum's guards and died two weeks later from a gangrenous wound which may have been caused by the struggle.

+Hebra was not amongst the attendees of Semmelweis' funeral and made no further mention of him during his lifetime.
+No additional references to Semmelweis have been noted in any of Hebra's papers; it has been pointed out, however, that a comprehensive biography of Hebra is currently lacking.